-In \cite{S} and \cite{M6} it is shown that if the ideals defining $\C[P_1], \C[P_2]$ under presentation by $S_1, S_2$ have quadratic, square-free Gr\"obner bases, then so does the ideal defining $\C[P_1 \times_D P_2]$.
-In particular, if $P_1, P_2, D$ are simplicial cones with $\pi_i(S_i) \subset T$, the ideal defining $\C[P_1 \times_D P_2]$ has a quadratic, square-free Gr\"obner basis made of swap relations.
-From this we can deduce the following proposition.
+For what follows we refer the reader to the book \cite{St} for the basics of Gr\"obner bases.
+If $P_1, D, P_2$ are graded semigroups with $S_1, T, S_2$ sets of degree $1$ elements, then Proposition \ref{semigen} implies that $P_1\times_D P_2$ is also generated in degree $1$.
+This sort of stability of generating degrees under toric fiber product can also be extended to the defining ideal $I_{P_1\times_D P_2}$ and to Gr\"obner bases of these ideals.

-\begin{proposition} Let $P =\Delta_{k_1}\times_{\Delta_{m_1}} \ldots \times_{\Delta_{m_t}}\Delta_{k_{t+1}}$ be a fiber product of simplicial cones over simplicial cones, by maps which take generators to generators.
-Then the swap relations define a quadratic, square-free Gr\"obner basis on the defining ideal of $\C[P]$ under the presentation by the fiber product generating set. \end{proposition}
+\begin{proposition} Let $P =\Lambda_{k_1}\times_{\Lambda_{m_1}} \cdots \times_{\Lambda_{m_N}}\Lambda_{k_{N+1}}$ be a fiber product of free graded affine semigroups generated in degree $1.$ We assume the maps defining this fiber product send the generating set of each factor to a generator or the identity in the appropriate base.
+Then the affine semigroup algebra $\C[P]$ is generated in degree $1$, and the swap relations define a quadratic, square-free Gr\"obner basis on the presenting ideal $I_P$. \end{proposition}

-Affine semigroup algebras are appealing because their inherent combinatorial nature allows many of their commutative algebra properties to be expressed in therms of polyhedral geometry.
-The following is Corollary $6.3.8$ of \cite{BH}.